jumpsplat120/getClassic/README.md

 # Classic

-A tiny class module for Lua.
+A forked version of Classic by rxi, this is a tiny class module for Lua, that has support for getters and setters.
 Attempts to stay simple and provide decent performance by avoiding unnecessary over-abstraction.

 ## Usage